private-compute-infra-toolkit/hats/client/README.md

         vmm_binary: "/usr/local/bin/qemu-system-x86_64"
         network_config {
             inbound_only {
-                host_enclave_app_proxy_port: <port that the workload litens to>
+                host_enclave_app_proxy_port: <port that the workload listens to>
             }
         }
     }
     ```

-    * Run the launcher in an SEV-SNP machine:
+1. Run the launcher in an SEV-SNP machine:

     ```shell
-    $ client/prebuilt/launcher_main \
+    $ ./client/prebuilt/launcher_main \
         --tvs_addresses=localhost:7779 \
         --use_tls=false \
-        --launcher_config_path=<path to launcher configuration> \
+        --launcher_config_path=<path to launcher configuration from previous step> \
-        --tvs_authentication_key=<authentication key> \
+        --tvs_authentication_key=<authentication key from setting up TVS> \
     ```

-    NOTE: In case of Error downloading certificate from ... with error code 77, please
+    NOTE: In case of `Error downloading certificate from ...` with error code
-    specify the CA bundle with `--curl_opt_cainfo='<path to ca bundle certs>'`.
+    77, please specify the CA bundle with `--curl_opt_cainfo='<path to ca bundle
-    You can find the CA bundle with `curl-config --ca` if curl is installed.
+    certs>'`.
+You can find the CA bundle with `curl-config --ca` if curl is
+    installed.

 ## Launch Oak containers system with TVS and Parc

 The goal of this section is to provide instructions on launching KV-server in
 HATs CVM that communicate with Parc.

-You will start a CVM that runs
-KV-server, the CVM orchestrator talks to a TVS to obtain HPKE private keys, pass
+You will start a CVM that runs KV-server, the CVM orchestrator talks to a TVS to
-the keys to KV-server, and the launcher starts a PARC server that loads data
+obtain HPKE private keys, pass the keys to KV-server, and the launcher starts a
-into KV.
+PARC server that loads data into KV.

 All the instructions below assumes that the current working directory is HATs
 repository root (all paths are relative to the repository root).

 1. Build the binaries by running:

     ```shell
     $ ./client/scripts/build-kv.sh